heritai/llm-multi-agent-asstant/readme.md

 # AI Compliance Assistant 🛡️🤖

-**AI Compliance Copilot** is an interactive multi-agent LLM system designed to help startups and tech companies ensure their compliance with data protection regulations such as the GDPR.
+**AI Compliance Assistant** is an interactive multi-agent LLM system designed to help startups and tech companies ensure their compliance with data protection regulations such as the GDPR.
 By guiding users through a structured dialogue and performing document-based regulatory analysis, this project aims to make legal compliance more accessible, scalable, and intelligent.

 ---